dkx20080629/2-2-2-rubik-s-cube/README.md

-This pretty cool isn't it :)
+This is pretty cool, isn't it :)